 The big picture

-A summary of the annual increases included in the ONS release is reproduced below for ease of reference, based on Figure 5 of the 2020 ASHE release (and ASHE Table 2.1a).
-The average increase for all full time employees is 0.1%.
-The corresponding increases for inflation are CPI 0.9% and RPI 1.5% for the 12 months ended April 2020.
+A summary of the annual increases included in the ONS release is reproduced below for ease of reference, based on Figure 7 of the 2022 ASHE release (and ASHE Table 2.1a).
+The average increase for all full time employees is 5.0%; the highest rate of growth since comparable records began, yet less than the corresponding increases for inflation of CPI 9% and RPI 11.1% for the 12 months ended April 2022 (vs. 1.5% and 2.9% respectively last year); in "real" terms, average weekly pay for full time employees fell by 2.6% in the period.

 The links to the tables are as follows:

 - The individual Tables numbered 1 to 28 can be found here, although they are not listed in numerical order.
-Selecting a particular table will take you to a page with links to all the figures published for that table from 1997 (or such later date as the table started) to the 2020 provisional figures.
-The figures for each year are opened as a zip file which gives access to all the sub-tables (for example 14.1a, 14.1b to 14.12).
+Selecting a particular table will take you to a page with links to all the figures published for that table from 1997 (or such later date as the table started) to the 2022 provisional figures.
+The figures for each year are opened as a zip file which gives access to all the sub-tables (for example 11.1a, 11.1b to 11.12).
 Clicking on the required sub-table will open the corresponding excel file.
 The tabs along the bottom of the spreadsheet further split the figures between All, Male, Female, Full-time and Part-time.

 Care costs and periodical payments

-These increases are ahead of the overall 2.5% increase in Caring, Leisure and Other Service Occupations (Table 1, above), with the Leisure sector likely being more adversely affected by COVID-19.
-With the majority of periodical payments linked to the 80th percentile many annual payments due in December 2020 will increase by 5.31%, compared to 3.49% in 2019, ahead of CPI and RPI:
+These increases are in line with the overall 6.7% increase in Caring, Leisure and Other Service Occupations (Table 1, above).
+With the majority of periodical payments linked to the 80th percentile many annual payments due in December 2022 will increase by 6.56%, compared to 2.32% in 2021 (in line with CPI and RPI):

 DWF PPO administration

-DWF Forensic offers an annual update service for periodical payment orders to calculate the next payment due and can also review earlier payment calculations if there are queries over the amounts paid.
+Our Forensic team offers an Annual Update service for periodical payment orders to calculate the next payment due and can also review earlier payment calculations if there are queries over the amounts paid.